LetCompliance

 Section 21 Prerequisites

-The bundle of pre-conditions a private landlord in England must satisfy before a Section 21 notice (Form 6A) is valid: deposit protected within 30 days plus Prescribed Information served, current Gas Safety Certificate served, current EICR served, and current GOV.UK How to Rent guide served on the tenant.
-Miss any one and the court will dismiss an accelerated possession claim outright.
+The bundle of pre-conditions a private landlord in England had to satisfy before a Section 21 notice (Form 6A) was valid: deposit protected within 30 days plus Prescribed Information served, current Gas Safety Certificate served, current EICR served, and current GOV.UK How to Rent guide served on the tenant.
+Section 21 was abolished on 1 May 2026, and these prerequisites went with it.
+They do not carry over to Section 8.
+Of the five, only the deposit rules bar a Section 8 possession order (every ground except 7A and 14, and returning the deposit cures the bar).
+Gas, EICR and How to Rent never gated Section 8, and the How to Rent guide has itself been withdrawn.

 At a glance

-- Notice invalid; possession claim dismissed
+Section 21 notice invalid; claim dismissed

 Full guide